-In 2017-18, the Solomon Islands Growth Program will be the flagship for Australian support to increase private sector investment in a more inclusive economy.
+The Solomon Islands Growth Program is the flagship for Australian support to increase private sector investment in a more inclusive economy.
 It will aim to catalyse private sector investment and increase opportunities for inclusive growth by targeting industries with the highest potential (tourism and agriculture, for example).
 Particular focus will be given to promoting women's participation and reducing costs to business.

 Through regional programs, Australia will provide support for fisheries management – including effective regional cooperation with the Forum Fisheries Agency and the Secretariat of the Pacific Community – and improved market access for Solomon Islands' exports.